casper-network/docs-archive/dapp/getting-started-contract-development/getting-started.md

 Getting started
 ===============

-This guide is intended to support the development of smart contracts on the CasperLabs blockchain enabling developers to run smart contracts in the CasperLabs runtime environment included with our CasperLabs contract development kit:
+To support the development of smart contracts on the CasperLabs blockchain enabling developers to run smart contracts in the CasperLabs runtime environment included with our CasperLabs contract development kit as follows:

 - [System (Genesis) contracts](https://github.com/CasperLabs/CasperLabs/tree/master/execution-engine/contracts/system) - to bond to the network
 - [Example contracts](https://github.com/CasperLabs/CasperLabs/tree/master/execution-engine/contracts/examples) - ERC20 example - smart contract examples